chase-seibert/blog/_posts/2020-02-13-expectations-for-managers.md

 You're primarily going to be judged on your track record of delivering business impact.
 This should not be a surprise; it's the cornerstone of most written company expectations for any role.

 As an engineering manager, we are going to primarily deliver impact through excellent execution.
-But what if something is delivered on time, but does not result in the impact that we hoped for?
-I expect this to happen maybe 50% of the time.
-But, I do hold engineering managers accountable for that.
-Parts of our jobs are to influence the roadmap towards high impact work, refine the scope so that it actually does have impact, and deliver quickly so that we can fail and learn fast.
+What if something is delivered on time, but does not result in the impact that we hoped for?
+I expect this to happen on individual projects maybe 50% of the time.
+I do hold engineering managers accountable for their portfolio of projects, and the total impact.
+Part of our job is to influence the roadmap towards high impact work, refine the scope so that it actually does have impact, and deliver quickly so that we can fail and learn fast.

 Anything in the realm of execution is also fair game.
 Common blockers like cross-organization dependencies, alignment with leadership, and even a project being de-prioritized before shipping are things we are ultimately accountable for resolving.

 # Do the best thing for the company

 When in doubt, do the best thing for the company.
+I expect this from anyone in a leadership position.
+Often there is temptation to optimize for the local team.
+As you get more senior, I expect you to optimize for the company more.